BADDxmu/BawaCirc/doc/Step 2.md

-# MS/MS spectrometry files with MaxQuant software v.2.0.2.0
+# Step 2: Look for translation evidence of backward translation proteins in mass spectrometry data.

 1. **Prepare Your Data**